 Every book that we read promises to provide us with the most accurate facts and account of history but none of them are able to paint a picture that shows us the reality of that time.
-The Army Museum in Lahore however without making any promises provides you with an experience which makes you feel like you are actually in the time and era that’s it trying to showcase.
-Visiting any museum is taking a journey through that country’s history, culture, determination, resilience, heritage and many other interesting aspects based on what the Army Museum specifically exhibits.
+The Army Museum however without making any promises provides you with an experience that makes you feel like you are actually in the time and era that’s it trying to showcase.
+Visiting any museum is taking a journey through that country’s history, culture, determination, resilience, heritage, and many other interesting aspects based on what the Army Museum specifically exhibits.

 Sections at Army Museum